kellyxglobal/real-estate/laravel/README.md

 I incorporated user login and logout notifications to enhance the user experience.
 I modified the UserAuthenticatedController.php file to trigger notifications upon successful login and logout events, providing feedback to the user regarding their authentication status.

-## Setting Up Property type

-## Adding A Property type

-### Professional Breakdown of Property Type Feature in Admin Panel
+# Professional Breakdown of Property Type Feature in Admin Panel

 In real estate, the term "property type" refers to the category or classification of a piece of real property based on its characteristics, purpose, and usage.
 Property types can vary widely and may include residential, commercial, industrial, agricultural, or vacant land, among others.
 Each property type has its own set of features, potential uses, and market dynamics, which can influence factors such as valuation, investment potential, and regulatory considerations.